NithishkumarS/ObstacleAvoidanceRobot/README.md

 ![Circuit](img/schematic.png)

-System Architecture
+### System Architecture
+A remote client controls the robot by sending the commands to the arduino MCU via the ESP8266 wifi module.
+The MCU in turn sends a PWM signals to the motor based on the manuever decided.
+The momentary switches indicate the presence of obstacles and trigger a manuever change over riding the commands sent by the remote controller.
-Arduino UNO
+### Arduino UNO
-ESP8266 setup/ connection diagram
+### ESP8266 setup/ connection diagram
-Motor drive
+### Motor drive
-Switches
+### Switches

 ## Web Interface